rbowen/comdev-site/source/zones-disabled.md

 ## community.zones.a.o has been disabled

-We used to have a few apps meant to help find speakers and mentors on the community.zones.apache.org server , but those have been disabled in Feburary 2024 as they were not enthusiastically maintained.
+We used to have a few apps meant to help find speakers and mentors on the community.zones.apache.org server, but those have been disabled in Feburary 2024 as they were not enthusiastically maintained.

 The pages tagged with